mmphego/computer-pointer-controller/README.md

   -d DEVICE, --device DEVICE
                         Specify the target device to infer on: CPU, GPU, FPGA or MYRIAD is acceptable.
-Sample will look for a suitable plugin for device specified (CPU by default) -pt PROB_THRESHOLD, --prob_threshold PROB_THRESHOLD
+Sample will look for a suitable plugin for device specified (Default: CPU) -pt PROB_THRESHOLD, --prob_threshold PROB_THRESHOLD
-                        Probability threshold for detections filtering(0.8 by
+                        Probability threshold for detections
-                        default)
+                        filtering(Default: 0.8)
   -i INPUT, --input INPUT
-                        Path to image or video file or 'cam' for Webcam.
+                        Path to image, video file or 'cam' for Webcam.
   --out                 Write video to file.
   -mp [{high,low,medium}], --mouse-precision [{high,low,medium}]
                         The precision for mouse movement (how much the mouse